erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

 ============================================

 Automatic discritizing datasets is accomplished by using a principled Bayesian discretization method.
+The method is created by Yi-Chun Chen et al in Julia.
+The code is ported to Python and is now part of ``bnlearn``.
-The method is implemented Yi-Chun Chen et al which demonstrates that the proposed method is superior to the established minimum description length algorithm.
+Yi-Chun Chen demonstrates that his proposed method is superior to the established minimum description length algorithm.
 A disadvantage of this approach is that you need to pre-define the edges before you can apply the discritization method.
 The underlying idea is that after applying this discritization method, structure learning approaches can then be applied.
 To demonstrate the usage of automatically discritizing continuous data, lets use the **auto mpg** dataset again.